sparker888/wri-case-study/src/app/page.md

 ![Storyblok Splash Slide](/images/storyblok-splash.png)

-Content Management,
-Done Right.
+From their website: Content Management, Done Right.
 Storyblok provides you with the platform to deliver engaging content at scale and create a distinctive customer experience, ensuring it’s delivered to the right audience and optimized for every channel.

 ![Storyblok Editing](/images/storyblok-example-editing.png)
 ![Kevin Oldknow Page](/images/kevin-oldknow.png)